 And now the American Deep State and its puppets in Washington are talking about “liberating” Russia, China, North Korea and Venezuela.
 Pretty soon American tourists will consider themselves lucky if they can even safely travel to Tijuana.

-Posted by Jim W. Dean, Managing Editor on May 30, 2017, With 1899 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on May 30, 2017, With 1909 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.